Energy in South Australia: Renewable energy

 After the 2002 South Australian state election, the Australian Labor Party formed a government under new premier Mike Rann.
 The Rann government outlined a plan to transition from fossil fuels to renewable energy sources, targeting that 15% of electricity would come from renewables by 2014, and 26% by 2020 (this compares with the federally legislated target at the time of 2% by 2020).
 This plan aimed to both reduce carbon emissions to combat climate change and reduce South Australia's reliance on importing electricity from other states.
-At the time the plan was seen as highly ambitious because the state government very little direct control over the direction of electricity generation.
+At the time the plan was seen as highly ambitious because the state government had very little direct control over the direction of electricity generation.
 The entire electricity grid was privately owned due to the neoliberal politics of the 1990's, and the federal government had the greatest regulatory power over the energy market.
 Despite the disadvantages the state government faced, South Australia exceeded their targets and by 2009, 20% of the state's electricity came from wind power.

 South Australia has since led the nation in renewable energy commercialization.
 In 2011 it had 7.14% of the nation's population, capturing 56% of the grid connected wind power, 30% of solar power and 90% of its geothermal developments.
 Public policy has been one of the main drivers of the development.
 Given its reputation as having some of the windiest and sunniest places in Australia, South Australia is considered to be a target for green energy investors.
 The Rann government comprehensively mapped the state for both solar and wind resources, and identified that one of the best locations for generating wind power was in close proximity to the already-existing Port Augusta power stations.